copernicus-mogley/zkav.club/workshops/README.md

 ### What kinds of workshops fit

-We’re intentionally broad.
-Bring your craft.
-Almost anything useful fits.

 Workshops can cover many kinds of work: technical topics like tooling or node operation, media production such as recording and livestreaming, community skills like facilitation or governance, or creative experiments and build-with-me sessions.

-If it helps people do something real, it probably fits.

 ---